albert-tomas/cooperative-lidar-map-fusion/README.md

 The project explores a cooperative perception approach based on LiDAR data sharing, with the objective of generating a consistent 3D map from two independent mobile robots.
-The implementation follows an experimental, research-oriented methodology.
-This work was developed during an Erasmus exchange at Politecnico di Milano, in collaboration with the DEIB laboratory.
+The implementation follows an experimental, research-oriented methodology and was developed during an Erasmus exchange at Politecnico di Milano, in collaboration with the DEIB laboratory.

 ## Project Overview